 - Protect the privacy and confidentiality of all information received

 How should I prepare for an audit?

-A WSIB field or desk auditor will contact an employer in writing, notifying them of their scheduled audit.
+A WSIB auditor will contact an employer in writing, notifying them of their scheduled audit.
 The auditor will outline the information that is required at the audit.
-Employers should have an individual present who can respond to questions that arise during the audit.
+Employers should have an individual available who can respond to questions that arise during the audit.